How to Use Fail2ban to Secure Your Linux Server

 action = %(action_mw)s action = %(action_mwl)s

-- %(action_mw)s – will ban the host and send mail with a whois report.
+- %(action_mw)s – will ban the host and send a mail with a whois report.

 - %(action_mwl)s – will ban the host, provide whois info and all relevant information from the log file.